 You’re essentially working out on paper the ways your black and white thinking is illogical and then creating a more reasonable counter-narrative.

-Give yourself time.
+4. Give yourself time.

 It takes a long time to automate more reasonable thoughts.
-And sometimes it feels kind of silly or annoying to constantly have to interrupt your thoughts and challenge them constantly.
+And sometimes, it feels kind of silly or annoying to have to interrupt your thoughts and challenge them constantly.

-But give it time, and again, challenge whatever all or nothing beliefs you have about this process as well.
-Some days you’ll be good and consistent about it, other days you won’t.
+But give it time and again, challenge whatever all-or-nothing beliefs you have about this process as well.
+Some days you’ll be good and consistent about it.
+Other days, you won’t.

 You’re human.
 And this is what the human experience is really like.